CleverCloud/doc.clever-cloud.com/app-configuration/cc-conf.md

       "goal": "<string>"
     }

-sbt build => package
-sbt deploy => run
-maven => package

 * "jarName" is a string containing the name of the main jar used to launch your application.
 * "build" is a string with the builder you want to use.
 We currently support Maven, SBT and Ant.
 * "goal" is a string with a list of the parameters and/or the goals that Maven/Ant have to execute.
-It is mandatory if you upload a Maven or Ant-managed application.
+If you build via Maven and don't fill this field, the "package" command will be applied.